rwblair/singularity_fmriprep/README.md

 Committing to this repo trigger an autobuild of a singularity image from a docker image.

-To autobuild latest, enter a comment in [Singularity.latest](Singularity.latest) To build specific versions/tags, simply create a new Singularity.[tag] file, and make sure to change the tag in the file.
+To autobuild latest, enter a comment in [Singularity.latest](Singularity.latest) To build specific versions/tags, simply change the Singularity.[tag], and make sure to change the tag in the file as well.

 ```
 From: REPO/IMAGE:[tag/version]